 Main Walk, via Speldhurst: 18¼ km (11.3 miles).
 Four hours 30 minutes walking time.
 For the whole excursion including trains, sights and meals, allow at least 9 hours.

-Alternative Walk, via Langton Green: 14¼ km (8.9 miles).
-Three hours 30 minutes walking time.
+Short Walk, via Langton Green: 14½ km (9.0 miles).
+Three hours 35 minutes walking time.

 Explorers 135 & 147.
 Ashurst station, map reference TQ507388, is on the East Sussex/Kent border, between East Grinstead and Tunbridge Wells.

-5 out of 10 (4 for the Circular Walk, 3 for the Alternative Walk).
+4 out of 10 (3 for the Short Walk).

-From a remote station this walk climbs up the low hills between the River Medway and Tunbridge Wells, soon with some attractive views across a steep-sided open hillside reminiscent of wilder parts of Britain.
+From a remote station this walk climbs up the low hills between the River Medway and Tunbridge Wells, soon with some attractive views across a steep-sided valley reminiscent of wilder parts of Britain.
 A gently undulating route along field edges, country lanes and wooded valleys takes you to the village of Speldhurst, where the parish church of St Mary the Virgin contains a set of notable pre-Raphaelite stained glass windows.